Protect your health and ask yourself….”am I sitting too much?” The answer is “probably”.

-There are several ways that you can reduce the negative health risks associated with your 8-hour days, and they’re all doable, sustainable, and incredibly critical to ensuring your desk job doesn’t follow the hyperbole and actually kill you.
+There are several ways that you can reduce the negative health risks and prevent burnout associated with your 8-hour days, and they’re all doable, sustainable, and incredibly critical to ensuring your desk job doesn’t follow the hyperbole and actually kill you.

 Step 1: Get Moving